markodayan/research.2077.xyz/src/content/blog/eips-for-nerds-6-erc-5564-and-erc.md

 Before delving into the specifics of the Basic Stealth Address Protocol (BSAP), the world's first stealth address protocol originally proposed by ByteCoin, it's crucial to understand the foundational keypair generation process.
 Here's a brief refresher to ensure a smooth transition into the mechanics and significance of BSAP:

-Bitcoin (and Ethereum) use the _**Secp256k1**_curve and _ [Elliptic Curve Cryptography](https://medium.com/@apfikunmi/are-crypto-wallets-really-secure-675d5d26e720)_to create [keypairs](https://www.ibm.com/docs/en/i/7.3?topic=concepts-public-private-key-pair).
+Bitcoin (and Ethereum) use the _**Secp256k1**_ curve and _[Elliptic Curve Cryptography](https://medium.com/@apfikunmi/are-crypto-wallets-really-secure-675d5d26e720)_ to create [keypairs](https://www.ibm.com/docs/en/i/7.3?topic=concepts-public-private-key-pair).
 This curve's parameters (a, b, and p) and the generator point (G) are public information(as you can see in [here](https://en.bitcoin.it/wiki/Secp256k1)).

 Anyone can generate a valid keypair with this information.

-* First, the user selects a 256-bit private key, _k_from the generator sub-group.
+* First, the user selects a 256-bit private key, _k_ from the generator sub-group.
 It is advisable to use a Cryptographically Secure Pseudorandom Number Generator (CSPRNG) to obtain this key.
 However, any 256-bit number in the subgroup will suffice.

-* Next, the user derives the public key _(K)_by _**elliptic curve multiplication**_(ecMUL) of the generator point G, k number of times.
+* Next, the user derives the public key _(K)_ by _**elliptic curve multiplication**_ (ecMUL) of the generator point G, k number of times.

-Mathematically, the private key _k_, the public key _K,_and the generator point _G,_are related by the expression:
+Mathematically, the private key _k_, the public key _K,_ and the generator point _G,_ are related by the expression:

 With this understanding in place, we can look at the implementation of ByteCoin's proposal.

 Suppose Bob wants to transfer tokens to Alice, but they wish to do so anonymously.
 Both Bob and Alice have their key pairs:

 * **Alice:**(a, A) where _**A = a .
-G**_and,
+G**_ and,
 * **Bob:**(b, B) where _**B = b .
 G**_

 BSAP proposes accomplishing the anonymous transfer by:

-First, having Bob and Alice _independently_create a **shared secret**.
+First, having Bob and Alice _independently_ create a **shared secret**.
 They achieve this by multiplying their private keys with the other's public key and hashing the result.

 **For Alice:**

 **For Bob:**

-Since _ecMULs_are _commutativ_e, meaning the order of multiplication does not change the result (i.e., A × B = B × A), Alice and Bob will always arrive at the same _shared secret_, even though they are independently computed.
-Importantly, only Alice and Bob can compute this _shared secret_by each using their private key with the other's public key, thereby ensuring the privacy and security of their interaction.
+Since _ecMULs_ are _commutative_, meaning the order of multiplication does not change the result (i.e., A × B = B × A), Alice and Bob will always arrive at the same _shared secret_, even though they are independently computed.
+Importantly, only Alice and Bob can compute this _shared secret_ by each using their private key with the other's public key, thereby ensuring the privacy and security of their interaction.

-This _shared secret_becomes the private key for the stealth address.
+This _shared secret_ becomes the private key for the stealth address.
 The corresponding public key is derived as usual.

 Bob now sends his payment to this stealth address.